What is strategy? (And does it matter?)

 Strategy is often described as what you want to do as opposed to tactics which is how you do it.
 Whilst this is linguistically convenient, it does not stand up to scrutiny.

 How do you separate what from how other than by arguing that what describes the goal or outcome and how describes the plan?
-And as we've already established the goal is only a part of the strategy as is the plan!
+And as we've already established, the goal is only a part of the strategy, as is the plan!

 Another distinction made is that each strategy is made up of tactics.
 However, as we've seen, the fractal nature of strategy is that each strategy is made up of sub-strategies which are structurally identical to the parent strategy.
-For a strategy to be made up of tactics, strategy and tactics would need to be essentially the same thing but seen from different perspectives.
+For a strategy to be made up of tactics, strategy and tactics would need to be essentially the same thing, but seen from different perspectives.

 A better distinction is to define tactics as individual configurations or actions from which a strategy may be composed.
-For example, an army may be trained to perform a wide range of tactical manoeuvres, the general creates a strategy by selecting which of those tactics should be applied to most effectively achieve the military goal within the given context.
+For example, an army may be trained to perform a wide range of tactical manoeuvres, and the general creates a strategy by selecting which of those tactics should be applied to most effectively achieve the military goal within the given context.
 In a business context, there may be many available social media tactics from which a marketing strategist selects the combination that will most effectively achieve the organisation's goals.
 In summary, tactics are the sum total of all actions which an organisation could execute, whilst strategy is the subset of tactics which an organisation chooses as the best way to achieve its goal(s) within the context.

 Strategy versus execution